RKWKomZe/RkwSolrsearch/Documentation.tmpl/Index.rst

 **Extension Manual**

-This documentation is for the TYPO3 extension searchmaster.
+This documentation is for the TYPO3 extension rkw_solrsearch.

 **For Contributors**